 - Modern Tiles: tend to be large-format tiles that are subtle in design and colours.
 They are restrained but bespoke and often favour geometric forms.

-- Country Chic Tiles: are tiles with warm earthy tones that emphasise the country style.
+- Country Chic Tiles: these are tiles with warm earthy tones that emphasise the country style.
 Timber-look tiles and tiles with rustic charm fit this style.

 Determine where you wish to use tiles